Patertuck/hugging-face-transformer-analysis/README.md

-# Hugging Face Transformer Analysis
+# Hugging Face Transformers Analysis
-#### Fundamentals of Software Systems: Software Evolution Part I, Assignment

-> We would like to note that our third team member became unresponsive and ultimately left the group.
-We apologize for the reduced group participation.
-The remaining members completed the assignment independently.
+> **Status:** This repository is archived and no longer actively maintained.

+This project was completed as part of the master's module *Fundamentals of Software Systems: Software Evolution* at the University of Zurich.

+It provides a detailed analysis of defect trends, complexity hotspots, and logical coupling in the Hugging Face Transformers repository.

 ### Students
 - Patric Brandao 21-534-607